danielg0/fyp/report.md

 4. Group the BBVs using $k$-means clustering ({@sec:k-means-clustering}), which identifies the phases in the program

-5. Pick a BBV, and corresponding interval, closest to the centre of each cluster to represent it, recording the proportion of BBVs in that cluster
+5. Pick a BBV, and corresponding interval, closest to the centre of each cluster to represent it as its "SimPoint", taking care to also record the proportion of BBVs in that cluster

-To produce a final performance metric, we do a detailed simulation of the chosen BBVs for each cluster, collecting performance metrics of interest.
+To produce a final performance metric, we do a detailed simulation of the chosen SimPoints for each cluster, collecting performance metrics of interest.
 We then weight the performance metrics of each phase by the proportion of BBVs in that phase's cluster.
-One advantage SimPoints has over statistical sampling techniques is that as it has more information on the execution of the program, it can take less samples than SMARTS might and still produce an accurate estimate, reducing the required runtime of our simulation.
+One advantage SimPoints has over statistical sampling techniques is that as it has more information on the execution of the program, it can take less samples than SMARTS might and still produce an accurate estimate, reducing the required runtime of our simulation [@smarts-paper, Ch 5.3].

 #### Basic Blocks